 108 meters, resulting in the world's largest sheet of falling water.
 Victoria Falls is roughly twice the height of North America's Niagara Falls and well over twice the width of its Horseshoe Falls.

-We spend day six in Victoria Falls as well and this will give you time to both see the falls and explore the town and partake in some of the many activities on offer in the vibrant and colourfull place!
+We spend day six in Victoria Falls as well and this will give you time to both see the falls and explore the town and partake in some of the many activities on offer in the vibrant and colourful place!
 We will be spending both nights in Chalets at the beautiful Victoria Falls Rest Camp and Lodge.
-Some of the activities include: White water rafting, Bungee Jumping, Canoeing, Crocodile farm tour, Elephant back safaris, Vic Falls Tours, Gorge Swing, Helicopter flights, Horse riding, Lion walks, Parasailing, Ultra light flights and of course the Zambezi river cruise!
+Some of the activities include White water rafting, Bungee Jumping, Canoeing, Crocodile farm tour, Elephant back safaris, Vic Falls Tours, Gorge Swing, Helicopter flights, Horse riding, Lion walks, Parasailing, Ultralight flights and of course the Zambezi river cruise!
 You will never be short of something to do in Victoria Falls!

 We leave Nata lodge after breakfast and head south, back towards the Limpopo River, we are heading for the Tuli Block.
 The Tuli Block is a narrow fringe of land at Botswana's eastern border wedged between Zimbabwe in the north and east and South Africa in the south.
 It consists mainly of privately owned game farms offering safari tourism.
 The eastern section up to and including Redshield has been declared a game reserve, known as the Northern Tuli Game Reserve.
 We will be spending our last night in Botswana camping at the Oasis Lodge.

-Today is our last day together, we break camp and have breakfast at the restaurant, from here we head back towards the border.
-We cross back into South Africa and head back towards Mokopane, unfortunately our adventure must come to an end here but we take with us a lifetime of memories, photos and new friends we have made along the way!
+Unfortunately, today is our last day, we pack away our camp and have breakfast at the restaurant.
+From here we head towards the border.
+We cross back into South Africa and sadly our adventure comes to an end here, but we take with us a lifetime of memories, and new friends we have made along the way!